FridahWatetuMuthoni/Algorithms-and-datastructures/README.md

 5. The algorithm should produce a result
 6. The algorithm should complete in a finite amount of time

-## Algorithm Creation
+## Algorithms Creation Process

-An algorithm is a set of steps that solves the problem statement An algorithm defination must contain a specific set of instructions in a particular order So basically an algorithm is a clearly defined problem statement, input and output
+An algorithm is a set of steps that solves the problem statement.
+An algorithm defination must contain a specific set of instructions in a particular order.
+So basically an algorithm is a clearly defined problem statement, input and output.

 1. The problem must have a clear problem statement
 2. How the input is defined and the expected output